jeevan-patil/cricinfo/README.md

 * map function converts a value from one form to another.
 It returns a stream consisting of the results of applying the given function to the elements of this stream.
 In this case we are multiplying an integer by 2.
 This is a intermediate operation.
 * collect operation Performs a mutable reduction operation on the elements of this stream using a Collector.
 In above example we are collecting resultant elements in the list.
 This is a terminal operation.

+List of intermediate methods / operations that can performed on a stream:
+* distinct - Removes duplicate elements
+* flatMap - Converts a stream into another stream.
+Newly generated stream will be forwarded ahead to perform operations thereafter.
+* reduce - Combines multiple input elements and returns single output value.
+* sorted - As name suggests, it is used to sort elements in natural order.
+Comparator is used for custom ordering.

+There are many more such intermediate operations at our disposal.
+Visit [Oracle](http://www.oracle.com/technetwork/articles/java/ma14-java-se-8-streams-2177646.html) site to know more about Streams in Java 8.